tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 Oblivious Gateway Resource that is otherwise kept private.
-For cases when this is unacceptable, the client can ensure that it never has an interactive exchange, either by not sending its request in multiple chunks, or by ensuring that the sending of those chunks is not based on the responses.
+For cases when this is unacceptable, the client can ensure that it never has an interactive exchange, either by not sending its request in multiple chunks, or by ensuring that the sending of request chunks cannot be influenced by the response.

 Interactivity that is deliberate might be acceptable.
 For instance, the 100-continue feature in HTTP, which has the client withhold the body of a